diffeo/go-coordinate/README.md

 the implementation of the Python Coordinate worker will generate an extremely large number of these.
 This call is subject to unspecified future change.

-There is no way for Go code to contact a remote Coordinate daemon of any form.
-This will likely be implemented by publishing the Go Coordinate API as a REST interface, and adding a REST callout backend.